boitakub/Bogadex/README.md

 ## Flow & Delivery 🚚

+### Triggering a Release
+Release a build version triggers in the following scenarios:
+- You push a version tag to the repository.
+- You create a pull request targeting the main branch.

 * Check on pre-commit [Article](https://medium.com/@anjani.kjoshi/android-lint-pre-commit-hook-for-clean-code-747edfe57abf)
   + lint - for Android critical issues
   + KtLint - for kotlin file quality